Key Software Development Team Roles and Responsibilities

 Mykhailo Tomara, QA Lead

-With the context set, let’s go straight into the team member roles in software development projects and their responsibilities.
+With the context set, let’s move on to the roles and responsibilities of software development team members in software development projects.

-Roles and Responsibilities in Software Development Teams: Who are All These People We’re Hiring?
+Software Development Team Roles and Responsibilities: Who Are All These People We’re Hiring?

 Pre-development: Business Analyst, Software Architect and others